Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Introduction

 \subsection{Statement of contributions}

-In this paper we adapt a specific DMPC algorithm that though embeds routines used also in other schemes.
-The devised adaptations are indeed intended to be reusable in other control schemes - serving thus our quest for generalisable adaptation strategies and results.
-Besides this, we assume agents to ladder acoustic communication, since this the most common approach to exchange information underwater.
+We propose a series of schemes that enable distributed MPC formation control schemes cope with the non-idealities of underwater acoustic communication (since this is the most common approach to exchange information underwater).

-We thus build on top of~\cite{Matous22dMPC4FPF} (henceforth referred to as ``the original DMPC algorithm''), an alternating-direction method of multipliers (ADMM) based control scheme that assumes -- much like many of the aforementioned prior works -- synchronous, bidirectional and reliable communication of vectors of non-quantised scalars.
+To exemplify how to use the proposed schemes we robustify the specific formation control algorithm in~\cite{Matous22dMPC4FPF} (henceforth referred to as ``the sensitive DMPC algorithm'' or ``the sensitive formation control scheme'').
+This is an alternating-direction method of multipliers (ADMM) based control scheme that assumes -- much like many of the aforementioned prior works -- synchronous, bidirectional and reliable communication of vectors of non-quantised scalars.
 Consequently, this scheme has unrealistically high data rate requirements for underwater acoustic standards.

-We thus: \begin{itemize} \item propose generalisable strategies to adapt the original scheme to the case of synchronous, broadcast and lossy communication, \item derive an approach to compress the exchanged data so to reduce the overall throughput demands, \item numerically analyse the trade-offs between the adaptations and data compression schemes above, and the closed-loop performance of the derived scheme. \end{itemize} The objective of this paper is thus not only to propose new adaptation schemes, but also analyse how these affect the performance of the agents.
+We thus: \emph{1)} propose generalisable strategies to adapt the original scheme to the case of asynchronous, broadcast and lossy communication; \emph{2)} derive an approach to compress the exchanged data to reduce the overall throughput demands; \emph{3)} numerically analyse the trade-offs between the adaptations and data compression schemes above, and the closed-loop performance of the derived scheme.

+The objective of this paper is thus not only to propose new schemes for handling communication in formation control operations, but provide tools to better simulate which performance the agents may have in real life conditions.